 Water is essential to the maintenance of life.
-Without it we would perish within a matter of days (Eeek).
+Without it, we would perish within a matter of days (Eeek).
 Our bodies are around 60% water.
 That said, water content varies throughout the different tissues in the body.
-For example, blood is around 90%, muscles 75%, bone 25% even fat cells are 5% water.
+For example, blood is around 90%, muscles 75%, bones 25% and fat cells are 5% water.

 Why Water is Important

 Water plays a part in both energy production and protein synthesis.
 As we create energy, we produce heat.
 During increased energy production (e.g. during sport and exercise), we release more heat.
 Therefore, in order to regulate body temperature, we sweat.
 As sweat evaporates, heat is removed from the body’s surface.
 If we don’t replace this water, we run the risk of becoming dehydrated.
 This will effect every cell in the body (every cell).
 Leaving us feeling weak, fatigued and at risk of an electrolyte imbalance (more on this in a later post).

 How much water?

 Depends who’s asking.
 At least 2 litres.
 However, I invite you to go by the colour of your urine.
 It should be lightly coloured / golden, like a prosecco (sorry!).
 If it’s dark yellow or brownish, you need to up your H2O game.
 On the other hand, you don’t want to be guzzling down water to the point where you’re frequently passing colourless urine.
 As this can be dehydrating in itself (and possibly disrupt your nutrient balance).

 3 easy ways to stay on top of your water game:

 Carry a water bottle around with you.
 This makes it easier to monitor your intake